colinhacks/zod/README.md

 #### Breaking changes in v3

+- The minimum TypeScript version has increased from 3.7 to _4.1_.
+Several features have been rewritten to use [recursive conditional types](https://devblogs.microsoft.com/typescript/announcing-typescript-4-1/#recursive-conditional-types), an incredibly powerful new feature introduced in TS4.1.
 - Transformer syntax.
 Previously transformers required an input, an output schema, and a function to tranform between them.
 You created transformers like `z.transform(A, B, func)`, where `A` and `B` are Zod schemas.
 This is no longer the case.
 Accordingly:

   ⚠️ The old syntax (`z.transformer(A, B, func)`) is no longer available.